tomasjurasek/tomasjurasek.github.io/_posts/2024-12-27-trace-baggage-context-propagation-open-telementry.md

 * Parent-Id (b7ad6b7169203331)
 * Trace-Flags (01)

-In .NET, a trace (or span) is represented by an Activity object.
-Each Activity instance corresponds to one span in the trace.
+A trace (or span) is represented by an `Activity` object.
+Each `Activity ` instance corresponds to one span in the trace.

 ## BaggageContext